Unlocking the Nexus S from Ubuntu

 Make backups!

-• tar czvf ~/local/backups/nexuss.backup.tgz /media/XXXX-XXXX/*
+• tar czvf ~/backups/local/nexuss.backup.tgz /media/XXXX-XXXX/*

-Upgrade (or install) the android SDK
+Upgrade (and uninstall) the android SDK

-1. cd ~/local/opt/android-sdk-linux_x86
+1. cd ~/opt/local/android-sdk-linux_x86

 2. start the android SDK interface